title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 When you're ready, move to the next section Create your minimum dApp on Tezos to begin setting up the application.

-title: "Part 1: Create your minimum dApp on Tezos" authors: "Benjamin Fuentes" last_update: date: 27 November 2023
+title: 'Part 1: Create your minimum dApp on Tezos' authors: 'Benjamin Fuentes (Marigold)' last_update: date: 22 May 2024

 To start working with the application, you create a Taqueria project and use it to deploy the Poke contract.
 Then you set up a web application to connect with a wallet, and then interact with your smart contract.